DanielBlem93/Join-with-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

+## Create your own environment

+create a enviroment.ts file in your src/app folder

+copy this in your enviroment.ts file and connect it with your google firebase:

+export const environment = {
+  production: false,
+  firebaseConfig: {
+    apiKey: "your-api-key",
+    authDomain: "your-auth-domain",
+    projectId: "your-project-id",
+    storageBucket: "your-storage-bucket",
+    messagingSenderId: "your-messaging-sender-id",
+    appId: "your-app-id"
+  }
+};

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.